-- 1.0 Board of Health Accountabilities Under MFIPPA - 1.1 Designation of Head (MFIPPA, S.3)
+- 1.0 Board of Health Accountabilities Under MFIPPA - 1.1 Designation of Head

-Through the approval and publication of this policy, the Board of Health confirms, in writing, that it designates from among its members, the Board Chair to serve as the "Head" of the institution for the purposes of MFIPPA; and further
+Through the approval and publication of this Policy, the Board of Health confirms, in writing, that it designates from among its members, the Board Chair to serve as the "Head" of the institution for the purposes of meeting the requirements outlined in Section 3 of MFIPPA; and further

-1.2 The Board Chair delegates the duties and responsibilities of the Head outlined in MFIPPA to the Medical Officer of Health and Chief Executive Officer (MOH/CEO).
-The day-to-day administration and management of the Health Unit's information privacy program is facilitated by the Heath Unit's Privacy Officer, who reports to the Director of Corporate Services.
+1.2 That the Board Chair delegates the duties and responsibilities of the Head as outlined in Section 3 of MFIPPA to the Medical Officer of Health and Chief Executive Officer (MOH/CEO).
+The day-to-day administration and management of the Health Unit's information privacy program will be operationalized by the Heath Unit's Privacy Officer, who reports to the Director of Corporate Services.